Irish Rebellion of 1798: The Union

 In August 1800, the Irish Parliament (induced by extensive favours and emoluments) agreed to abolish itself.
 Under the Acts of Union, Irish representation, purged of many of the pocket boroughs but still narrow and exclusively Protestant, was transferred to Westminster, now styled as the Parliament of the United Kingdom of Great Britain and Ireland.

-In seeking to rally support for a renewal of the rebellion in 1803, Robert Emmet argued that if Ireland had cause in 1798, it had only been compounded by subjecting Ireland to "a foreign parliament" in which "seven-eights of the population have no right to send a member of their body to represent them" and in which the "other eight part" are "the tools and taskmasters, acting for the cruel English government and their Irish Ascendancy--a monster still worse, if possible than foreign tyranny".
+In seeking to rally support for a renewal of the rebellion in 1803, Robert Emmet argued that if Ireland had cause in 1798, it had only been compounded by subjecting Ireland to "a foreign parliament" in which "seven-eighths of the population have no right to send a member of their body to represent them" and in which the "other eighth part" are "the tools and taskmasters, acting for the cruel English government and their Irish Ascendancy--a monster still worse, if possible than foreign tyranny".
 Yet at the time, there was no popular protest.
 This may have reflected the demoralisation that followed the rebellion's crushing defeat, but for the Irish Parliament there was little nostalgia.
 From exile in Hamburg, Archibald Hamilton Rowan predicted that, in depriving the Anglo-Irish lords of their "corrupt assembly", the union would itself see "the wreck of the old Ascendancy".
-(In opposing the union, this was the express fear of the Speaker of the Irish House of Commons, John Foster).
+In opposing the union, this had been the express fear of the Speaker of the Irish House of Commons, John Foster.

 Emmet's rebellion

 Emmet and his co-conspirators worked to re-establish the United Irish organisation on strictly military lines, but otherwise planning for a republican rising relied on broadly the same strategy as in '98.
-Hopes of outside assistance were abandoned in 1802 when, what Emmett acknowledged as a "similar attempt in England" (the "Despard Plot") was crushed, and when French forces under Humbert were assigned by Napoleon, not to the liberation of Ireland, but to the re-enslavement of Haiti.
+Hopes of outside assistance were abandoned in 1802 when what Emmett acknowledged as a "similar attempt in England," the Despard Plot, was crushed, and when French forces under Humbert were assigned by Napoleon, not to the liberation of Ireland, but to the re-enslavement of Haiti.
 Through a series of mishaps and missteps an attempt in July 1803 to seize Dublin Castle and other key points in the capital, misfired, and rebels in Kildare dispersed.
 Without promised firearms, Michael Dwyer refused to lead his men down from the Wicklow Mountains.
 In Ulster, despite being represented by the original Society's two most successful organisers in the north, Thomas Russell and James Hope, the republic proclaimed by Emmet rallied neither former United men nor Defenders.

 Many of those arrested or taken prisoner in '98 were transported to penal colonies of New South Wales.
 In March 1804, when news reached them of Emmet's rising, several hundred convicts mutinied in the hope of capturing ships for a return to Ireland.
 They were routed in an encounter loyalists celebrated as the Second Battle of Vinegar Hill.